iomicroservices/baselink-nuxt/content/services/tradespeople/network-engineer/intercom-system.md

 Book intercom system installation{{$doc.location}} for smarter access

 #description
-Want to see who’s at the door — or buzz someone in remotely?
+Want to see who's at the door — or buzz someone in remotely?
 With BaseLink, you can book experienced network engineers{{$doc.location}} to install intercom systems for your home, block or business.
-From simple audio units to full video entry and app control, we’ll get you connected securely.
+From simple audio units to full video entry and app control, we'll get you connected securely.

 #description
 We install both wired and wireless intercoms, tailored to your layout and needs.
-Whether it’s a front door, main gate, or internal communication system, we’ll assess your setup and recommend the best solution during a free site visit.
+Whether it's a front door, main gate, or internal communication system, we'll assess your setup and recommend the best solution during a free site visit.

 #description
 Your engineer will mount the intercom units, connect them to power or PoE, and link them to electric locks or gates if needed.
-Audio and video feeds are tested for clarity, and we’ll make sure calls are loud, clear, and delay-free.
+Audio and video feeds are tested for clarity, and we'll make sure calls are loud, clear, and delay-free.

 #description
 We also set up mobile access and smart features where supported — so you can receive calls, unlock doors, or manage settings from your phone or tablet, wherever you are.